Jeffrey Epstein accuser sues Prince Andrew for sexual assault | DW | 09.08.2021

 Virginia Roberts Giuffre has launched a legal case against the member of the British royal family.
 Prince Andrew had previously denied having sex with the then-teenager.

-The lawyers for one of the alleged victims of Jeffrey Epstein filed a lawsuit against Prince Andrew in a Manhattan court on Monday, US media reported.
+The lawyers for one of the alleged victims of Jeffrey Epstein filed a lawsuit against Prince Andrew in a Manhattan court on Monday.

 Virginia Roberts Giuffre accused the 61-year-old British royal of having sexually assaulted her when she was 17.